GolfBlogger’s Holiday Gift Guide Part 2: Golf Resort Experiences

 Forest Dunes Golf Resort

 Forest Dunes Golf Resort offers a unique golf experience in what is pretty much the middle of nowhere.
 But that’s a good thing.
 There are no distractions.
 The original course at the resort, Forest Dunes, is a Tom Weiskopf masterpiece that I think is on the short list of best courses in Michigan.
 The second (and third!) is the unique and utterly fascinating reversible course designed by Tom Doak, The Loop.
 You’ll need to stay at least two days at Forest Dunes because The Loop reverses on alternate days.
 Play The Black one day, and The Red on another.
 Schedule the must-play Forest Dunes on a third day.
+In 2020, Forest Dunes adds a ten hole short course.
 Forest Dunes has a lodge, villas and cottages for overnight stays.

 The Gaylord Golf Mecca